lazizcodes/rsschool-cv/cv.md

   - Quick learning (international mathematical contests medalist in just two years starting with fundamental knowledge)
   - Problem-solving
   - Research potential

+# Skills

+- JavaScript
+  - Completed a full course on JavaScript.
+Currently, learning NodeJS (+ExpressJS) for backend development
+- Python
+  - Mainly algorithms and data structures with Python.
+Have been solving interview problems on leetcode.com for over a year.
+- C++
+  - Took a "C++ fundamentals" course at high school and university (one semester)